RLewis627/web_crawler_4990/README.md

 #### description
 Checks if a URL has already been visited
 #### parameters
-None, maybe args to specify max visited
+None, maybe args to specify max visited (command line input or read)
 #### returns
 Unvisited URL
 ### crawl function